“By this we know that we love the children of God, when we love God and keep His commandments.”

 Love for God and His Word is the evidence that we love the family of God.

 If we want to know whether we love fellow Christians, we need to ask ourselves if we love God and apply His principles to experience.
 The test of whether we love the family of God is whether we love God and His Word.
 Love is always faithful to God’s principles.

 We know that we love God because we love the brethren.
-The reverse is also true, that we know we love Christians because we love God.
-This is set forth in the old spiritual: “Give me the old time religion, makes me love everybody”.
+The reverse is also true that we know we love Christians because we love God.
+This is set forth in the old spiritual: “Give me the old-time religion, makes me love everybody.”
 That is what happened to the Philippian jailor.
-When he was born again he took Paul and Silas out of jail and washed their stripes, brought them to his house and fed them.
+When he was born again, he took Paul and Silas out of jail, washed their stripes, brought them to his house, and fed them.